Alternator Overcharging: Symptoms, Causes, And How To Fix

 Any problem with the regulator could mean the alternator’s charging output is too high.
 (Equally, a difficulty could lead to low outputs, too.)

-Suppose the regulator erroneously identifies the output voltage as being lower than it actually is.
+Suppose the regulator mistakenly identifies the output voltage as being lower than it actually is.
 In that case, it’ll increase what it sends to the rotor.
 That leads to more output voltage and, thus, excessive charging.

 ECU